 Geography has a significant impact on where people live in Turkey.
 Areas with the highest population densities are urban areas.
 People move to cities to try and find better jobs and opportunities for themselves and their families.
-The coastal areas
+The coastal areas along the Sea of Marmara and the Aegean Sea also have high population densities.
+The interior mountainous areas have lower population densities because the climate is harsher and there are fewer jobs available.

 - 1. What are the two most important rivers in Turkey?
 How has the construction of dams on these rivers caused problems? - 2.
-How has Turkey's location affected its ability to - 3.
+How has Turkey's location affected its ability to trade? - 3.
 How does geography affect the people of Turkey?

 Top: The modern Zorlu Center development in Istanbul is a mixture of housing, offices, restaurants, and Europe's largest performing arts center.
-Above: Skyscrapers and residences can be seen in Zincirlikuvu, an area of Istanbul on the European side of
+Above: Skyscrapers and residences can be seen in Zincirlikuyu, an area of Istanbul on the European side of Turkey.